bdjang/data-bars-email-templates/README.md

 # Data Bar Charts in Email Templates

 ## Background
-Is there another way to display data visuals in email templates without relying on images and the `<alt>` tag?
-An alternative way to display data within email templates is to code horizontal and vertical bar charts in HTML/CSS.
+An alternative way to display data without using images is to code horizontal bar charts in HTML/CSS.

 **Some advantages to this method**:
 * Charts can be mobile responsive through media queries.